xzovy1/photo_tagger/README.md

 - handles timer for scoring starting from when photo loads.
 - validates character location with user selection
+- store coordinates of characters on the image

 ## DB

-- store coordinates of characters on the image
 - record player names and completion times

 ### Schema:

-characters:

-- coordinates on image (location)
-- character name

 scores: